dms-vep/SARS-CoV-2_XBB.1.5_spike_DMS_infant_sera/README.md

-# Deep mutational scanning of SARS-CoV-2 XBB.1.5 spike and infant sera escape mapping
+# Deep mutational scanning of SARS-CoV-2 XBB.1.5 spike to map escape from primary infection infants
-Study by Bernadeta Dadonaite and Jesse Bloom.
+Study by Bernadeta Dadonaite and Jesse Bloom in collaboration with Mary Staat's group.

-This repo contains data for deep mutational scanning of XBB.1.5 spike and mapping of escape for infant sera with first post-XBB exposure
+This repo contains the data and code for pseudovirus deep mutational scanning of XBB.1.5 spike with respect to escape from sera from infants first exposed to XBB variants.
+The library used here and some of the comparator adult data are from the previously published study [Dadonaite et al (2024)](https://www.nature.com/articles/s41586-024-07636-1).

 For documentation of the analysis, see [https://dms-vep.github.io/SARS-CoV-2_XBB.1.5_spike_DMS_infant_sera/](https://dms-vep.github.io/SARS-CoV-2_XBB.1.5_spike_DMS_infant_sera/)

 ## Organization of this repo